any-docs/css/content/guides/custom_functions_and_mixins/using_custom_functions/index.md

 ### Calling a CSS function

-A CSS function can be called in place of any suitable property value using the {{cssxref("&lt;dashed-function>")}} syntax, which consists of the function name followed by parentheses containing the arguments to pass to the function, if any.
+A CSS function can be called in place of any suitable property value using the `&lt;dashed-function>` syntax, which consists of the function name followed by parentheses containing the arguments to pass to the function, if any.
 For example, we can call our `--half-opacity()` function like this:

 ```css
 h2 {